Menu

 Yes, Ulysses for Children.

-Ulysses 2.2 is a year-long, nationwide programme of thrilling new artistic experiments, created by a rich and diverse gathering of established and emerging Irish artists, presented in a range of live performances, digital commissions and installations.
-Ulysses 2.2 is curated, presented and produced by Anu, Landmark Productions and MoLI
+Ulysses 2.2 was a year-long, nationwide programme of thrilling new artistic experiments in 2022, created by a rich and diverse gathering of established and emerging Irish artists, presented in a range of live performances, digital commissions and installations.

 Designed for children aged 8+ and their adults